huggingface/dataset-viewer/services/worker/README.md

 - `WORKER_DIFFICULTY_MAX`: the maximum difficulty (included) of the jobs to process.
 Difficulty will always be a strictly positive integer, and its max value is 100.
 Defaults to None.
 - `WORKER_DIFFICULTY_MIN`: the minimum difficulty (excluded) of the jobs to process.
 Difficulty will always be a strictly positive integer, and its max value is 100.
 Defaults to None.
 - `WORKER_HEARTBEAT_INTERVAL_SECONDS`: the time interval between two heartbeats.
 Each heartbeat updates the job "last_heartbeat" field in the queue.
 Defaults to `60` (1 minute).
-- `WORKER_JOB_TYPES_BLOCKED`: comma-separated list of job types that will not be processed, e.g. "dataset-config-names,dataset-split-names".
-If empty, no job type is blocked.
-Defaults to empty.
 - `WORKER_JOB_TYPES_ONLY`: comma-separated list of the non-blocked job types to process, e.g. "dataset-config-names,dataset-split-names".
 If empty, the worker processes all the non-blocked jobs.
 Defaults to empty.
 - `WORKER_KILL_LONG_JOB_INTERVAL_SECONDS`: the time interval at which the worker looks for long jobs to kill them.
 Defaults to `60` (1 minute).
 - `WORKER_KILL_ZOMBIES_INTERVAL_SECONDS`: the time interval at which the worker looks for zombie jobs to kill them.
 Defaults to `600` (10 minutes).